-But Computer Science and Information Technology is more than knowing how the technology works; it’s the way computers and people come together.
-The job of computer programs, ultimately, is to figure out how to make computer technology work most effectively, whether that means speeding up processing or making interfaces more user-friendly.
-It’s a career that can be just about anything you want it to be, with a broad base of knowledge and experience and essentially no limits.
+But Computer Science and Information Technology is more than knowing how the technology works.
+It’s the way computers and people come together.
+The job of computer programs, ultimately, is to figure out how to make computer technology work most effectively, whether it’s speeding up processing or making interfaces more user-friendly.
+It’s a career that can be just about anything you want it to be.
+It has a broad base of knowledge and experience and essentially no limits.

 (check out: Is a STEM Degree a Good Investment?)